 Nancy Cook, Workshop Director, has led field programs for the Wrangell Mountains Center since 1991.
 A former fisheries biologist and National Park Service interpretive ranger, she received her MFA in Creative Nonfiction from the University of Alaska Fairbanks.
 Her poems and prose appear in the Riverteeth Journal of Nonfiction Narrative, Mountain Gazette, Hipfish, Xtra Tuff, Ice Box, and the Seal Press anthology Going Alone: Women's Adventures in the Wild.
 She has taught writing at Prince William Sound Community College, University of Alaska Fairbanks, and currently serves on the full time faculty at Clatsop Community College in Astoria, Oregon, home of the annual Fisher Poets Gathering.
 The mother of one daughter, she continues to spend summers at her cabin in an aspen grove near McCarthy.

 Photos by Nancy Cook (left and middle) and Nathaniel Wilder (right)

 Location and Venue:

 McCarthy is approximately a seven hour drive from either Anchorage or Fairbanks (plus time for sightseeing, et cetera).
-It is possible to fly or arrange shuttles from Anchorage to McCarthy, and occassionally we can help arrange carpools for students, though we make no promises.
+It is possible to fly or arrange shuttles from Anchorage to McCarthy, and occasionally we can help arrange carpools for students, though we make no promises.

-Participants should plan to arrive in McCarthy in time to get settled in (at the lodge, at the campground, etc) in time for a 6:00 pm kickoff dinner on July 22nd.
-The workshop ends with breakfast on July 28th.
-Optional morning writing circles will be offered daily before breakfast and all meals will be taken together.
-Detailed schedules will be provided with a welcome packet upon registration.
+Schedule: Participants should plan to arrive in McCarthy in time to get settled in (at the lodge, at the campground, etc) in time for a 6:00 pm kickoff dinner on July 20th.
+The workshop ends mid-day July 26th after getting off the river.